ManoharHalappa/Training/aws/dynamoDB/chapter_4_API_Expressions.md

 ## **Key Condition Expressions:**
-Used in the Query API call to describe which items you want to retrieve in your query
+Used in the Query API call to describe which items you want to retrieve in your query.A **key condition** can be used only on elements of the primary key, not on other attributes on the items.

 Examples: